OSGeo/OSGeoLive-doc-archive/README.rst

 The archive is stored in the ``gh-pages`` branch of the ``OSGeoLive-doc`` repository.
 While the overall size of the repository is greatly increased ``git pull`` will only download this branch if explicitly requested.

-In the future new releases could be automatically added to the archive via Travis.
+In the future new releases could be automatically added to the archive via Travis or Appveyor.

 Extraction Process
 ------------------